hoangnguyen177/liferay-shibboleth-plugin/README.md

 Then deploy the WAR file to your servlet container.
 After a successful installation a new "Shibboleth" section appears in the Liferay's Control panel at "Portal Settings / Authentication".
 You can adjust Shibboleth authentication there.
 The most important setting is the name of the attribute from with the user identity is taken.
-At the same time, in "Portal Settings --> Authentication --> General" you must set "How do users authenticate?", disable all "Allow..." options.
+At the same time, in "Portal Settings --> Authentication --> General", disable all "Allow..." options.

 Further steps
 -------------